As a car owner, paying attention to the sounds and signals your vehicle is giving you is essential.

 One way to easily check on your brake pads is to inspect them visually for wear.
 To do this, look between the spokes of your wheels and locate your brake pad.

-If it appears to be less than a ¼ inch or 6.4 mm thick, you're probably due for a set of new brake pads.
+If it appears to be less than a ¼ inch or 6.4 mm thick, and there's brake dust buildup, you're probably due for a set of new brake pads.

 Experiencing Brake Issues?